That1M8Head/frickoff/README.md

-# frickoff
+# Frick Off

 A utility that automates the process of deleting text editor configs.